GET TAX RELIEF NOW!

 Who This Checklist Is For

-- You are only under audit with no assessed balance due, requiring Collection Due
+● You are only under audit, with no assessed balance due, and no requirement for Collection Due Process or installment agreements.

 Step-by-Step Checklist